maluyckx/Network_Attacks/README.md

     }
 ```

+To confirm that the network connectivity was functioning as expected, the `pingall` command was executed.
+The output matched the basic enterprise network protection, indicating that the network connectivity was not affected by the protection.

 ### Validation of the protection
 As shown earlier, brute-forcing the password required approximately 18 seconds.
 Now, with the applied modifications :